From 11.59pm 13 April 2022 Tairāwhiti moved with the rest of New Zealand to Orange under the COVID-19 Protection Framewok (Traffic light ystem)

-If you need to attend Gisborne Hospital for Emergency Care or an urgent appointment, please enter through the Emergency Department entrance where you will be screened upon entry.
-All other entrances are closed to the public.
+If you need to attend Gisborne Hospital for Emergency Care or an urgent appointment, please enter through the Emergency Department entrance which is open 24/7.
+You will be asked some health questions at the Emergency Department.

 When you should see your GP:

-General Practices will be open, but appointments will still be conducted by phone where possible.
+General Practices are open, but many appointments are still being conducted by phone where possible.
 People will be able to see their doctor or nurse face-to-face if required, and should call ahead before arriving at their local practice.

 Childhood immunisations are also a priority and essential to keep up to date with.
 It is still safe to bring babies in for these as organised by your local practice.
 For those aged 15-30 years old, check you are protected for measles.
 If you are in doubt, or did not get two doses of the Measles Mumps and Rubella (MMR) vaccine as a child, you can this now, free from your GP Practice.

 If you are experiencing cold or flu symptoms including a runny nose, cough or loss of smell and taste, you must stay home and call your GP or Healthline on 0800 611 116.
 They may refer you for a COVID-19 test or please take a Rapid Antigen Test (RAT).

-Even if you only have very mild symptoms (external link), it is vital to be tested early – as soon as you get symptoms and not to expose others.
+Even if you only have very mild symptoms, it is vital to be tested early – as soon as you get symptoms and not to expose others.

-Please continue physical distancing of at least 1 metres.
-Continue to wash your hands regularly and other good hygiene habits.
+Please continue physical distancing of at least 1 metre (preferably 2).
+Continue to wash your hands regularly and practice other good hygiene habits.

 If you haven’t heard from us expect that your appointment or surgery is still deferred.
 However, if you think your condition has changed please talk to your GP.